animatable-js/animatable_js/README.md

 ```

 ### What is a curve?
-Curve means an instance of a cubic object.
+In this package, the curve means an instance of a cubic object in this package.

 ### What is a cubic?